 Global Malnutrition Composite Score

-The nutrition quality measures for malnutrition screening, assessment, malnutrition diagnosis and development of a care plan have been combined into a composite measure to score hospitals on their efforts to identify malnutrition and improve care.
-The Global Malnutrition Composite Score measure would incentivize screening all older adults for malnutrition risk at hospital admission, assessing those found to be malnourished and at risk for malnutrition, documenting diagnosed malnutrition, and developing a nutrition care plan with implementing intervention and treatment before discharge which then follows patients as they transition to the next point of care setting.
-The Composite Measure, MUC20-0032 is included on the final published Centers for Medicare & Medicaid Services (CMS) 2020 Measures Under Consideration (MUC) List.
+Components of the nutrition quality measures for malnutrition screening, assessment, malnutrition diagnosis and development of a care plan for treatment have been combined into a composite measure to score hospitals on their efforts to identify malnutrition and improve care.
+The Global Malnutrition Composite Score, or GMCS incentivizes screening all older adults for malnutrition risk at hospital admission, assessing those found to be malnourished and at risk for malnutrition, documenting diagnosed malnutrition, and developing a nutrition care plan with implementing intervention and treatment before discharge which then follows patients as they transition to the next point of care setting.
+The GMCS, MUC20-0032 is included on the December 2020 final published Centers for Medicare & Medicaid Services (CMS) 2020 Measures Under Consideration (MUC) List.
 In June 2021, the National Quality Forum's Consensus Standards Approval Committee unanimously endorsed the GMCS, NQF #3592.
 Endorsement indicates a measure is "best in class" and brings the measure one step closer to CMS program adoption.